 What Are Email Sequences?

-The name tells you a lot, but just to make sure that everyone is on the same page let’s define what an email sequence is.
+The name tells you a lot, but just to ensure everyone is on the same page, let’s define an email sequence.

 Why Are Email Sequences so Important?

 You can’t expect to handle all of your important communications and marketing correspondence by hand.

 Email sequences provide you with an automated way to deliver ongoing communications to your leads, prospects, and customers while you strive to build a solid foundational relationship with them.